jamdang/CarND-Vehicle-Detection/writeup.md

 ---
 ### Writeup / README

 #### 1. Provide a Writeup / README that includes all the rubric points and how you addressed each one.
-You can submit your writeup as markdown or pdf.
-[Here](https://github.com/udacity/CarND-Vehicle-Detection/blob/master/writeup_template.md) is a template writeup for this project you can use as a guide and a starting point.

 You're reading it!